vuongducphuong/documentation/redirects/MANUAL.md

    Example: The entire content of `administation/install/odoo_sh.rst` is moved into `administration/odoo_sh.rst` and the first file is deleted.
 The redirect rule should be:

-   `administration/install/odoo_sh.rst administration/odoo_sh.rst  # Move all information related to Odoo.sh on a single page`

 No redirect rule should be created when you delete a source file for which there is no alternative.